zycalice/notes/docs/data-structures.md

 Because when it is 4.5 we take 4, it takes one step less to reduce to empty list when always searching the smaller sublist.

+### Constant Time Algorithm
+In practice, designing an efficient algorithm aims to lower the amount of time that an algorithm runs.
+However, a single algorithm can always execute more quickly on a faster processor.
+Therefore, the theoretical analysis of an algorithm describes runtime in terms of number of constant time operations, not nanoseconds.
+A constant time operation is an operation that, for a given processor, always operates in the same amount of time, regardless of input values.